sebmestrallet/typst-paris-saclay-thesis-flat/template/main.typ

 ///////////////////////////////////////////
 // 2.
 Change the value of the following
 //    parameters to edit the first two pages.
-//    All parameters have a defaut value, so
+//    All parameters have a default value, so
 //    you can remove some to highlight which
 //    ones are still missing.
 ///////////////////////////////////////////